CASPER

 Knowledge About Knowledge

-As AI transforms scientific practice, it raises fundamental questions: What does it mean to understand a phenomenon when AI assists discovery?
+As AI transforms scientific practice, it raises important questions: What does it mean to understand a phenomenon when AI assists discovery?
 How should we evaluate scientific contributions in an era of automation?
-We investigate these epistemic implications—inspired by our work on agentic systems—bridging philosophy of science with practical AI development.
+Inspired by our work on agentic systems, we explore these epistemic implications at the intersection of philosophy of science and practical AI development.

 Philosophy of ScienceEpistemologyScientific PracticeUnderstanding